Description

 Risk and Exploitability

-Because the EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, the exact likelihood of exploitation remains uncertain, yet the attack vector is straightforward: an adversary can present a certificate with an excessively large SAN list during TLS handshake or any other certificate validation routine, forcing the application to perform expensive hostname parsing and potentially cause a denial of service.
+The CVSS score is 6.5, indicating a moderate severity.
+Because the EPSS score is 4e-05 and the vulnerability is not listed in the CISA KEV catalog, the likelihood of exploitation is extremely low, yet the attack vector is straightforward: an adversary can present a certificate with an excessively large SAN list during TLS handshake or any other certificate validation routine, forcing the application to perform expensive hostname parsing and potentially cause a denial of service.
 The risk is primarily availability due to CPU exhaustion, with no known impact on confidentiality or integrity.
 The lack of a public exploit hint suggests that active exploitation may not yet be widespread, but the fundamental denial‑of‑service potential warrants timely mitigation.

 Remediation